 With summer almost in full swing, what can we expect from our plumbing system?
 Whether you know it or not, plumbing problems are seasonal.
-The fact of the matter is we use some appliances and fixtures more in summer than we do any other time of the year.
-As the weather starts warming up and the kids are home from school, our plumbing goes unnoticed until something goes wrong.
+The fact of the matter is, we use some appliances and fixtures more in summer than we do any other time of the year.
+Then, as the weather starts warming up and the kids are home from school, our plumbing goes unnoticed until something goes wrong.
 With a few reminders and some practical tips, we can avoid calling a plumber.

 Garbage Disposals Needs Your Attention